-No fitness and weight-loss plan to help you lose baby weight is complete without nutritional adjustments.
+No fitness and weight-loss plan is complete without nutritional adjustments.

-Getting back to your pre-baby weight may be your first goal; however, the most important thing to consider at this time is fueling your body for this next stage of motherhood.
+But while your goal may be to get back to your pre-baby weight ASAP, the most important thing to consider at this time is fueling your body for this next stage of motherhood.

 That’s about 200 calories more than your doctor likely advised you to consume during the second and third trimesters.

 While it may seem counterintuitive to eat more calories when you’re trying to lose baby weight, research suggests breastfeeding may help reduce postpartum weight retention.

 So when you’re figuring out your post-baby meal plan, make sure you’re getting enough calories to sustain yourself and your new little one.

 Research suggests nursing moms who are trying to lose weight should consume at least 1,800 calories per day to ensure they’re meeting their nutrient needs.

 When increasing your caloric intake, it’s best to introduce additional foods from all macronutrients instead of loading up on foods from just one category — no matter how hard that pancake or ice cream craving strikes!